sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/index.rst

 **Dataset Listing Page**

-When you open any application, all existing datasets specific to the application are displayed in the Datasets tab.
+When you open any application, all existing datasets specific to the application are displayed in the 'Datasets' tab.

  .. figure:: ../../../_assets/tutorials/dataset/1.PNG
    :alt: Dataset